notteddydev/curly-waffle/README.md

+# curly-waffle
-# Python package for providing a unique file path, based on a proposed file path.
+Python package for providing a unique file path, based on a proposed file path.

 If file path argument is unique, the same file path will be returned.